Print full article

 Influenza A virus can be further sub-typed based on two unique protein antigens, H (haemagglutinin) and N (neuraminidase).
 The most common influenza A viruses currently infecting humans have the subtypes H1N1 and H3N2.
-If the influenza virus was compared to an address, then A would represent the state, and H and N designations, the city.
-Additional descriptors would be necessary to identify a particular street and house.
-For the influenza virus, this is a typically a combination of place where the virus was first observed, strain number, and year.
+Additional descriptors are used to identify a particular influenza virus in more detail, this is a typically a combination of place where the virus was first observed, strain number, and year.
 For instance, the predominant strain during the 2003-2004 flu season was influenza A/Fujian/411/2002 (H3N2).

 In most cases, the specific name of the influenza virus is only relevant to the medical community and those charged with influenza surveillance, but in recent years there has been news and focus on first avian (bird) flu and then H1N1 (swine) flu.

 The avian flu, an influenza A, H5N1, virus was first described in Hong Kong in 1997.
 It caused an epidemic in birds in Southeast Asia in 2004, and since then it has caused illness and deaths in birds and in some people in parts of Asia.
 So far this strain of influenza has remained a bird-to-human infection.

 H1N1 (Swine) Flu